ucsb-cs48-s20/project-idea-reviewer-nextjs/docs/mongo-setup.md

    As in the image below, it may *appear* that there is a trailing space when editing the value; this appears to be a quirk/bug with the MongoDB user interface.
 Don't stress over it; just save the values, and you should see that after saving, this trailing space goes away.

+   Also, unlike editing a JSON record, in this user interface, there should **not** be `""` around the keys on the left hand side of the `:`, so `user : "cgaucho@ucsb.edu"` not `"user" : "cgaucho@ucsb.edu"`.
+Similarly, there are no trailing commas after each key/value pair.

    ![insert-admin](./images/insert-admin.png)